 Christmas in Switzerland is celebrated, in many ways, as it is in neighbouring countries.
 Nonetheless, there are unique Swiss Christmas traditions and events to be encountered as well.
 Christmas is observed with a public holiday every 25 December – and the canton of Glarus gets a Christmas Eve holiday too.

 |2020||24 Dec||Thu||Christmas Eve||GL|

 |25 Dec||Fri||Christmas Day||National|

 |25 Dec||Sun||Christmas Day||National|

-The Christmas season in Switzerland commences with Advent in late November, and Advent calendars are often used to count down the days to December 25th.
+The Christmas season in Switzerland commences with Advent in late November, and Advent calendars are often used to count down the days to 25 December.
 Additionally, houses in some neighbourhoods rotate in decorating an “Advent window” and holding special Advent parties.

 Christmas trees are set up and decorated in Switzerland much as in other lands.
 Lights are used by most, but some of the more traditional Swiss families still use candles.
-The candles are not lit until December 24th, and that is when the gifts Baby Jesus brought are opened as well.
+The candles are not lit until 24 December, and that is when the gifts Baby Jesus brought are opened as well.

-Christmas dinner is eaten on Christmas Eve and often features a “Christmas ham” with scalloped potatoes as the main side dish.
-Fondue, a kind of cheese sauce meant for bread-dipping, walnut cake, numerous varieties of cookies, and “Gluhwein” (mulled wine) are also common Swiss Christmas foods.
+Christmas dinner is eaten on Christmas Eve and often features a Christmas ham with scalloped potatoes as the main side dish.
+Fondue, a kind of cheese sauce meant for bread-dipping, walnut cake, numerous varieties of cookies, and mulled wine are also common Swiss Christmas foods.